Nonlinear Multiview Analysis: Identifiability and Neural Network-assisted Implementation: Practical Implementation

 \begin{Remark} We should mention that although our technical part was developed under $q=1,2$, the theorems and algorithm naturally hold when one has $Q\geq 3$ views.
 Another remark is that many off-the-shelf tricks for speeding up training neural networks, e.g., adaptive step size and momentum \cite{kingma2014adam}, can also be employed to determine $\gamma_{t,s}$, which can normally accelerate convergence. \end{Remark}

-\begin{Remark} In the proposed approach, we use one neural network to parametrize an $f_i$ or $g_i$.
-Hence, $M_q$ individual networks are used to approximate $\bm f^{(q)}$ (cf. Fig.~\ref{fig:mynet}).
+\begin{Remark} In the proposed approach, we use one neural network to parameterize an ${f_{\text{NN},m}^{(q)}}$ or ${g_{\text{NN},m}^{(q)}}$.
+Hence, $M_q$ individual networks are used to approximate ${\bm f_{\text{NN}}^{(q)}}$.
 This follows our PNL-based nonlinear signal model.
-In practice, if $M_q$ is large, such a parametrization could be costly in terms of both memory and computation.
-One workaround is to use a single fully connected, multiple-input-multiple-output (MIMO) neural network to approximate $\bm f^{(q)}:\mathbb{R}^{M_q}\rightarrow \mathbb{R}^{M_q}$ (and the same applies to $\bm g^{(q)}$).
-This effectively means that all the individual mappings $f_i^{(q)}$ for $i=1,\ldots,M_q$ share neurons in the parameterization (as opposed to each $f_i^{(q)}$ using an individual network).
+In practice, {if the number of channels ($M_q$) is large, such a parametrization could be costly and adds considerable memory and computational burdens to the implementation}.
+One workaround is to use a single fully connected, multiple-input-multiple-output (MIMO) neural network to approximate ${{\bm f}_{\text{NN}}^{(q)}}:\mathbb{R}^{M_q}\rightarrow \mathbb{R}^{M_q}$ (and the same applies to ${{\bm g}_{\text{NN}}^{(q)}}$).
+This effectively means that all the individual mappings ${f_{\text{NN},i}^{(q)}}$ for $i=1,\ldots,M_q$ share neurons in the parameterization (as is opposed to each ${f_{\text{NN},i}^{(q)}}$ using an individual network).
 Using a single fully connected network can reduce the computational burden substantially.
-It also sometimes outputs better results, perhaps because the associated optimization problem better solved.
+It also sometimes outputs better results, perhaps because the associated optimization problem {is} better solved.
 Using a single MIMO network is a valid approximation for our model in \eqref{eq:ncca_population} since the MIMO neural network can also approximate any MIMO continuous function in principle; see \cite[Proposition 1]{zamzam2019data}, which is a simple extension of the universal approximation theory for multiple-input-single-output (MISO) functions \cite{cybenko1989approximation}. \end{Remark}